-Take one cup of syrup from the 1 gallon and add 5 grams Fumagilan-B and stir until completely dissolved.
+Take one cup of syrup from the 1 gallon and add 5 grams Fumidil-B and stir or shake until completely dissolved.

 Pour the cup of syrup back into the remaining syrup.

-Pour the mixture into the Gallon Sprayer and spray about a third on the bees (note, do not consentrate in a single area).
+Pour the mixture into the Gallon Sprayer and mist about a third on the bees (note, do not concentrate in a single area).

-This form of treatment is highly effective because the bees will then clean each other and the hive.
+This form of treatment is highly effective because the bees will clean the syrup from each other.

-This mixture is enough to treat three hives effectivley.
+This mixture is enough to treat three hives effectively.